MoeweX/MockFog2/node-manager/README.md

 Start this phase by running `node app.js start`, this:
 - Creates a general var file for the start playbook, stores at `run/vars/`
 - On the remotes of each container:
-    - Removes old docker logs
     - Starts the application container using the container specific var and environment files
+    - Set defined resource limits

 ![](../misc/Stage2-03_Stop.png)